 - Students must meet the application and admission requirements for both the Bachelor of Arts and Bachelor of Music degree programs.

-- Students pursuing the double-degree option may choose any of the four Bachelor of Music majors (church music, music education, performance, or theory-composition) and any of the Bachelor of Arts majors except music.
+- Students pursuing the double-degree option may choose any of the four Bachelor of Music majors (church music, composition, music education, or performance) and any of the Bachelor of Arts majors except music.

 - Students shall meet the requirements for the Bachelor of Arts major and Bachelor of Music major, as well as the general and comprehensive graduation requirements for the two degrees.